30 Secret Tool Tips for DIYers

 Stop a Wandering Bit

-Even the sharpest bit tends to skate across hard materials like tile, metal or glass, leaving loopy scratches behind.
+Even the sharpest drill bits tend to skate across hard materials like tile, metal or glass, leaving loopy scratches behind.
 To steady a wandering bit, give it a softer place to start.
 Thin cardboard (the stuff cereal boxes are made from), taped firmly in place, works perfectly.

 Extract a Stuck Plug